rthomasv3/Galdr/README.md

 ﻿## Galdr

-Galdr is a WIP framework for building multi-platform desktop applications using C#.
+Galdr is a framework for building multi-platform desktop applications using C#.
 It's powered by [webview](https://github.com/webview/webview) and compatible with any frontend web framework of your choice.

 Features:
 * Cross-platform (Windows, Linux, macOS)